 Dean of USC Dornsife

-Kay was elected a member of the National Academy of Sciences in 2008 and a fellow of the American Association for the Advancement of Science in 2009, and in 2010, he was awarded the UCSD Chancellor’s Associates Faculty Award for Excellence in Research.
-In recognition of his pioneering work in plant sciences.
+In 2008, Dr. Kay was elected as a member of the NAS, in 2009 he was elected as a fellow of the American Association for the Advancement of Science and in 2011 he was awarded the American Society of Plant Biologists’ 2011 Martin Gibbs Medal for his pioneering work in plant sciences.